linus-ha/OpenEstate-Tool-Server/README.md

 ---------
 *OpenEstate-Tool-Server* can also be run as a Docker Container.
 To build your own Dockerimage run
-`docker build . -t openestatetoolserver:latest`
+`docker build -t openestatetoolserver:latest .`

 Changelog
 ---------